Identity theft and scams: how to get your money back

 - You can be liable for all the losses, but realistically this will only apply if the bank or building society can prove you were grossly negligent.
 This means more than ordinary carelessness, for example telling someone else the PIN for your bank card, or leaving it written where anyone can see it in your office or workplace.

 - Unless the bank can prove you are liable it must refund the money and put your account back in the state it would have been if the money had not been taken.
 This means that any interest or charges you have paid because of the fraud must also be refunded.

-You won’t be liable for any losses once you have reported that your card has been stolen, or if you report that someone else may have got hold of the security details of your account.
+You won’t be liable for any losses once you have reported that your card has been stolen, or if you report that someone else might have got hold of the security details of your account.

 What happens if the money was stolen from your credit card?

 If the money stolen is on credit, the Consumer Credit Act applies.
-This legislation states that forany unauthorised transactions the cardholder may be held liable for the first £50 spent if a card is lost or stolen.
+This legislation states that forany unauthorised transactions the cardholder might be held liable for the first £50 spent if a card is lost or stolen.
 Again many banks and building societies will waive this.